Josehdez96/good-commit-practices/README.md

 #### If a new version is to be generated, we have three options for the type of commit:

 - <code>fix</code>: this commit has a correction or improvement to something that is currently in the public API of the project.
-- <code>feature</code>: this commit is introducing new funcionality in the public API of the project
+- <code>feature</code>: this commit is introducing new funcionality to the public API of the project
-- <code>BREAKING CHANGE</code>: this commit is also one feature or one fix, but fot his new functionality or correction to be made,something that is currently in the public API of the project will have to be changed, making the user of our project, when updating the version, be able to have some manual work because of that.
+- <code>BREAKING CHANGE</code>: this commit is also one feature or one fix, but for this new functionality or correction to be made,something that is currently in the public API of the project will have to be changed, so the user of our project will face a disruptive change in it's usage.

 #### If you don't generate any version:
 - <code>build</code>: changes in settings and commands that generate the project build, examples: npm, tsconfig, angular-cli, webpack, etc.